Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Extended non-Hermitian SSH chain and locking criterion

-We next summarize the boundary-sensitive topological quantities.
-In non-Hermitian band theory, the complex nature of the energy spectrum gives rise to two distinct notions of spectral gaps, namely point gaps and line gaps~\cite{RevModPhys.93.015005,PhysRevX.9.041015}.
-As illustrated schematically in Figs.~\ref{fig1}(b) and \ref{fig1}(c), a point gap with respect to a reference energy $E_{\rm b}$ is open when the complex-energy spectrum does not cross the reference point $E_{\rm b}$ [Fig.~\ref{fig1}(b)], whereas a line gap is open when the spectrum does not cross a reference line in the complex-energy plane [Fig.~\ref{fig1}(c)].
-In the latter case, the bands can be continuously separated on the two sides of the reference line.
-The distinction between point gaps and line gaps is directly reflected in the corresponding topological phase transitions.
-A point-gap transition occurs when the complex spectrum crosses the reference point $E_{\rm b}$, so that the winding around that point becomes ill defined and can change across the transition.
-By contrast, a line-gap transition occurs when the spectrum touches the reference line, so that the separation of bands across that line breaks down and the associated line-gap invariant can change.
+We next summarize the boundary-sensitive topological quantities used in this work.
+Non-Hermitian band spectra admit two distinct gap notions: point gaps and line gaps~\cite{RevModPhys.93.015005,PhysRevX.9.041015}.
+As illustrated schematically in Fig.~\ref{fig1}(b), a point gap with respect to a reference energy $E_{\rm b}$ is open when the complex-energy spectrum avoids the reference point $E_{\rm b}$ in the complex-energy plane.
+A line gap, by contrast, is open when the spectrum avoids a reference line, so that the bands can be continuously separated on opposite sides of that line.
+Correspondingly, a point-gap transition occurs when the complex spectrum crosses the reference point and the associated winding becomes ill defined, whereas a line-gap transition occurs when the spectrum touches the reference line and the corresponding line-gap invariant can change.
 Since these two gap-closing conditions are generally inequivalent, point-gap and line-gap transitions need not coincide in non-Hermitian systems.

-One of the central questions of the present work is therefore to identify the condition under which a PBC point-gap transition and an OBC real-line-gap transition become locked to each other.
+In the present chiral problem, we compare two boundary-dependent criticalities: the PBC point-gap winding transition around a fixed reference energy $E_{\rm b}$ and the OBC non-Bloch bulk real-line-gap transition at $\mathrm{Re}(E)=0$.
+The central question is when these two otherwise distinct criticalities can become locked along a constrained parameter path.

 Under PBCs, the relevant quantity is the point-gap winding number defined from the Bloch spectrum.
-For a chosen reference energy $E_{\rm b}$, a point gap is open when $\det[H(k)-E_{\rm b}]\neq 0$ for all $k$.
-The associated point-gap winding number is
+For a chosen reference energy $E_{\rm b}$, a point gap is open when